 Our main meetings will be streamed via our YouTube and Facebook accounts and you can view upcoming meetings here: https://www.chelmsford.gov.uk/your-council/councillors-committees-and-decision-making/calendar-of-meetings/

-If you’d like to ask a question or make a statement at a forthcoming meeting, you can find out how to do it on our website.
+You can find out how to ask a question or make a statement at a forthcoming meeting.